 We Treat Visual Dysfunctions To Improve Balance and Reduce Dizziness

-To get to the root of the condition and to assess its connection with vision, Dr. Moshe Roth will evaluate a wide range of visual skills, such as oculomotor skills, eye teaming and tracking, focusing, visual processing, and how well the brain interprets visual information.
+To get to the root of the condition and to assess its connection with vision, Dr. Moshe Roth and Dr. Steffani Tiomno will evaluate a wide range of visual skills, such as oculomotor skills, eye teaming and tracking, focusing, visual processing, and how well the brain interprets visual information.

 If a visual dysfunction is detected, a fully customized neuro-optometric rehabilitation program will be provided to treat the visual components contributing to the balance disorder.
 With the patient’s participation and diligence, the visual skills and abilities can be improved over time.